johnbchron/blog/content/posts/building-this-blog.md

 The first is syntax highlighting.
 I refuse to just throw a JS snippet in there to load highlighting styles after the page load, mainly just because I've made it this far on pure Rust.
 The `syntect` library seems to be the best choice, and I'll implement it the same way by iterating through the markdown `Event`s, I just haven't done it yet.

 The other is using a proc-macro to manage posts.
 I'd love to have a proc macro just scan a list of post files at compile time and automagically build the route list and post list for wherever in the project I need them, and it seems that this would be a nice introductory project for proc macros.
 I've build declarative `#[derive()]` macros and simple `macro_rules!()` proc macros for syntax sugar, but nothing that uses the file system at compile time.

+### Conclusion

+Thanks for sticking with me this far.
+Really, thank you.
+I hope you enjoyed this post or at least learned something.
+This was my first blog post ever, so it's special to me.

+If you have any comments or questions, please feel free to [email me](mailto:blog@jlewis.sh); I'd love to hear your feedback.
+Cheers!